salesforcecli/plugin-data/messages/tree.import.md

 # summary

-import data into an org
+Import data from one or more JSON files into an org.

 # description

-import data into an org
-IMPORTANT: Where possible, we changed noninclusive terms to align with our company value of Equality.
-We maintained certain terms to avoid any effect on customer implementations.

-Imports data into an org using the SObject Tree Save API.
-This data can include master-detail relationships.
-To generate JSON files for use with data:import:tree, run "<%= config.bin %> data:export:tree".
+The JSON files that contain the data are in sObject tree format, which is a collection of nested, parent-child records with a single root record.
+Use the "<%= config.bin %> data export tree" command to generate these JSON files.

+If you used the --plan flag when exporting the data to generate a plan definition file, use the --plan flag to reference the file when you import.
+If you're not using a plan, use the --files flag to list the files.
+If you specify multiple JSON files that depend on each other in a parent-child relationship, be sure you list them in the correct order.

-The SObject Tree API supports requests that contain up to 200 records.
-For more information, see the REST API Developer Guide: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm
+The sObject Tree API supports requests that contain up to 200 records.
+For more information, see the REST API Developer Guide. (https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobject_tree.htm)

 # flags.files

-comma-delimited, ordered paths of json files containing collection of record trees to insert
+Comma-separated and in-order JSON files that contain the records, in sObject tree format, that you want to insert.

 # flags.plan

-path to plan to insert multiple data files that have master-detail relationships
+Plan definition file to insert multiple data files.

 # flags.contenttype

-if data file extension is not .json, provide content type (applies to all files)
+Content type of import files if their extention is not .json.

 # flags.confighelp

-display schema information for the --plan configuration file to stdout; if you use this option, all other options except --json are ignored
+Display schema information for the --plan configuration file to stdout; if you specify this flag, all other flags except --json are ignored.

 # examples

+- Import the records contained in two JSON files into the org with alias "my-scratch":

-- <%= config.bin %> <%= command.id %> -f Contact.json,Account.json -u me@my.org
+  <%= config.bin %> <%= command.id %> --files Contact.json,Account.json --target-org my-scratch

+- Import records using a plan definition file into your default org:

-- <%= config.bin %> <%= command.id %> -p Account-Contact-plan.json -u me@my.org
+  <%= config.bin %> <%= command.id %> --plan Account-Contact-plan.json

 # importFailure

-Data plan file %s did not validate against the schema.
+Plan definition file %s did not validate against the schema.

 # importFailureActions

-Did you run the data:export:tree command with the --plan flag?
+Did you run the "<%- config.bin %> data export tree" command with the --plan flag?
-Make sure you are importing a plan file.
+Make sure you're importing a plan file.
-You can get help with the import plan schema by running <%= config.bin %> data:import:tree --confighelp
+Get help with the import plan schema by running "<%= config.bin %> data import tree --confighelp".